Does Kratom Interact With Promethazine?

 Promethazine should not be used in patients with hypersensitivity to the drug.
 It is contraindicated in children below two years of age and comatose patients due to the risk of severe respiratory depression.

-Kratom is used in traditional herbal medicine in many Southeast Asian nations.
+Kratom is used in traditional herbal medicine in many Southeast Asian nations, including Vietnam, Thailand, and Indonesia.
 Natives chew the leaves for extra energy and pain relief, often during long work days.
-Elsewhere, kratom powder is the most common, though it comes in capsules, dried leaves, and extracts.
+Elsewhere, kratom powder is the most common way to consume kratom, though it also comes in capsules, dried leaves, and extracts.

 This plant has many uses, which is why it’s so popular.
 Here are the most common reasons people use kratom: